To be translated to Greek soon

 The western powers (England France and Italy) played a significant roll in supporting the war of independence of the Greek population so did Russia as well.
 The Ottoman Empire was retracting continuously under the pressure of West and Russia.

 The Greek Nation won its independence, gradually, with various successive wars and treaties from 1821 to 1912.
-It is physical consequence that, over these years, the image of each country could only inspire terror to each other.
+It is a physical consequence that, over these years, the image of each country could only inspire terror to each other.
 Terror for the Turkish troops, that were oppressors and occupying forces, terror for the Greek revolutionaries who were considered terrorists and infidels to the Muslim religion. .

 It is important to note that from the 19th century and in spite of the war of independence that the Greeks were fighting in the mainland of Greece, the Greek population in Asia Minor, under the loose administration of the Sultan, was flourishing and going through a cultural and commercial renaissance.
 Smyrna was then a commercial and cultural center that was considered as “The Small Paris” of Asia Minor.
 The evidence of their prosperity was present in commerce, banking, shipping, industry, music, and night-life with theatres and cabarets of European style.